GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

       type: OPTIONAL | REQUIRED | UNSUPPORTED
 ```

+If this is not specified, the UI will warn the user when the app is deployed into an istio enabled environment.

+Also see `ISTIO_ENABLED` property type.

 #### Supported types

 - `OPTIONAL`: The app works with Istio but does not require it.
 - `REQUIRED`: The app requires Istio to work properly.
 - `UNSUPPORTED`: The app does not support Istio.

-If the compatibility with Istio is unknown, the property is omitted completely.